rich-newman/typescript-analyzer-eslint-prettier/docs/typeinformation.md

 ### Basic Set Up

 - Create a new Blank Node.js Console Application with TypeScript in Visual Studio.
 Note that this has a tsconfig.json file that includes app.ts by default.
-It does NOT have a local .eslintrc.js file.
+- If you are using Visual Studio 2022 after version 17.4 you will need to go to Tools/Options/TypeScript Analyzer and set both 'Enable local config (.eslintrc.js)' and 'Enable local node_modules' to False, which forces the TypeScript Analyzer to use its own configuration.
+[More information on this is available](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/noteonvs2022templates.html).
 - Go to Tools/TypeScript Analyzer (ESLint)/Edit Default Config.
 This brings up the base .eslintrc.js configuration file for the Analyzer.
 Search in this for 'unbound-method' rule, which is commented out.
 Comment it back in (remove the //) and save the file.
 - Open app.ts and paste the code below into app.ts after the existing code.
 This is taken from the [page on the unbound-method rule](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/unbound-method.md).
 ```typescript